hasanmoudud/geocompr/main.md

 Note that we have made sure that the order of the reclassification matrices in the list is the same as for the elements of `input_ras`.
 For instance, the first element corresponds in both cases to the population.
-The `for`-loop runs in parallel through each of the elements and applies the reclassification to the corresponding raster layer.
+Subsequently, the `for`-loop applies the reclassification matrix to the corresponding raster layer.
 Finally, the code chunk below makes sure that the `reclass` layers have the same name as the layers of `input_ras`.